Premiership unfinished business for Celtic striker Scott McDonald

+He's not about to barrel out of Celtic Park, but it is something that is on his horizon: the Premiership represents unfinished business for Scott McDonald.
 The Celtic striker, who struck his 18th goal of the season against Aberdeen on Saturday, insists he sees his immediate future in Scotland, but can't hide an ambition to prove himself south of the border.

 "I have already played in the Premier league with Southampton, albeit briefly.
 I will play there again," declared McDonald to tribalfootball.com, "but for now I have a dream career at Celtic and really cannot look too far ahead."